Varunyadavgithub/DSA-150-Fundamentals/README.md

      3: Print a Pattern of Alternating Characters in Rows.
      4: Print a Number Pyramid Pattern with Characters.
      5: Print a Pattern with Diagonal Lines.
+     6: Print a Cross Pattern of Stars with Diagonals.

 ## 🚀 Getting Started